Trading 212 vs Hargreaves Lansdown: what’s the difference?

 Trading 212 fees:

-• Trading fees: Commission-free trading on shares and ETFs
+Trading fees: Commission-free trading on shares and exchange-traded funds (ETFs).

 Hargreaves Lansdown fees:

-• Lifetime ISA: 0.25% management charge for funds (this fee falls with the size of your funds with no charge for over £2 million), 0.25% management charge capped at £45 per year for shares, investment trusts, ETFs, gilts and bonds.
+Lifetime ISA: 0.25% management charge for funds worth under £1 million, 0.1% for funds worth £1 million to £2 million and no charge for funds worth over £2 million.
+There is a 0.25% management charge capped at £45 per year for shares, investment trusts, ETFs, gilts and bonds.

-• £11.95 fee for ETF/share dealing (this decreases if you made more than nine trades in the previous month).
-There's also an ongoing charge figure (OCF) on each fund.
+£11.95 fee for ETF/share dealing (this decreases if you made more than nine trades in the previous month).
+There's also an OCF on each fund.

-Overall, Trading 212 typically offers significantly lower fees, particularly attractive for frequent or smaller investors.
+Overall, Trading 212 typically offers significantly lower fees, particularly attractive for frequent or beginner investors.

-Hargreaves Lansdown's higher fees are balanced by extensive additional services and depth of research.
+Hargreaves Lansdown's higher fees reflect its extensive additional services and the range of products on offer.

 Is Trading 212 or Hargreaves Lansdown better?